 What shape of eggplant is suitable?

-Yaki nasu is often served with grated ginger and shaved bonito flakes.
-By adding these toppings, you can enjoy a refreshing taste.
 Additionally, you can use ponzu instead of soy sauce for an even more refreshing flavor.
 Feel free to choose according to your preference.

 Ingredients

-- 2 tsp soy sauce or ponzu
+- 2 tsp soy sauce or ponzu (citrus-seasoned soy sauce)

-- 1 tsp grated ginger (optional)
+- 0.09 oz grated ginger

-- 1 tsp shaved bonito flakes (optional)
+- 1 tsp shaved bonito flakes (katsuobushi)

 Step 2